TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Contiguous U.S. had its warmest May on record Each state was warmer than average, record precipitation in the East AROUND NOAA // Celebrate the ocean \[EXT\] Okeanos Explorer sets sail to the deep waters off the U.S. southeast coast Coastal communities saw record number of high tide flooding days last year NOAA teams up with India to strengthen ocean observations
+Enter Search Terms Contiguous U.S. had its warmest May on record Each state was warmer than average, record precipitation in the East AROUND NOAA // June 14 on Reddit: NOAA's Okeanos Explorer mission to unseen waters in southeast U.S. continental margin \[EXT\] Swim into Sea Turtle Week 2018 \[EXT\] Celebrate the ocean \[EXT\] Coastal communities saw record number of high tide flooding days last year

 *   About our agency
 *   News and features